 But beyond the good reviews, stacked ensemble cast, and strong political stances, Paddington 2 deserves the Oscar for Best Picture because of its place in the larger social discourse.
 It’s no secret that 2018 was a pretty dark year for pretty much everyone but rather than give into lazy cynicism or selfish defeatism, Paddington 2 features a radical and resonant message of optimism and kindness.
 Even when the titular talking bear ends up in prison unfairly, he doesn’t curse society and stew in his misery.
 Instead, he chooses hope.
 He never assumes that life is going to be fair or that the people around him are good, yet he actively chooses to believe in himself and others.
 Why?
 Because he knows the only way the world will improve is if he does everything he can to improve it.

-So, if any Oscar voters are reading this, resist giving into groupthink and consider giving Paddington 2 a vote for Best Picture.
-It may seem like an impossible dream but, just like Paddington, we refuse to give up.
-And maybe, just maybe if enough people believe in this impossibly charming bear, he can once again defy the odds and steal the Oscar just like he stole our collective hearts.
+So, if any Oscar voters are reading this, we sincerely hope you realize that you made a colossal error by not giving Paddington 2 a vote for Best Picture.
+It may have seemed like an impossible dream but, just like Paddington himself, we were hoping the film could defy the odds and steal the Oscar just like he stole our collective hearts.